Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/tutorials/get-started-with-ngo.md

 The method in the code block above adds a contextual button that changes depending on whether the client is a server or a client.
 When you press the button this method creates, it finds your local player and calls `Move()`.

-You can now create a build that demonstrates the concepts outlined above.
+You can now create a build that shows the concepts outlined above.

 Create two build instances: one for the host and the other for the client (to join the host's game).